Anthony F. Raimondo

 His awards include Behlen ranked 74th in the Top 100 training awards by Training Magazine in 2002, the Distinguished Leadership Award from the Nebraska Workforce Development in 2001, elected to the Nebraska Business Hall of Fame in 1994, and named Turnaround Entrepreneur of the Year by National Winner Inc. Magazine in 1994.

 Tony currently lives in Columbus, NE and Bradenton FL with his wife Jeanne.
-The Raimondo’s have 4 children.
+The Raimondo’s have four children.
 They are very proud of making education a family tradition.
 Phil has an MBA from Purdue University, Tony Jr. has an MBA from Ohio State, Linda has an MBA from Drake University and Diana has an MBA from Creighton University.
 Jeanne completed her BSBA at the University of Nebraska – Kearney.